 Sexual violence is a traumatic crime with many short- and long-term impacts on emotional, physical, and psychological well-being.
 Recognize that healing takes time and seek out support and counseling.
 Victim Advocates at FSU are ready to assist you.
-Consider joining a survivor support group at the University Counseling Center.
+Consider joining a therapy group for survivors at Counseling and Psychological Services.